Cyberpunk: Edgerunners: Characters

-David's mother and a paramedic who works herself to the bone to pay for his tuition at the Arasaka Academy.

 Production and release

 The series was announced during a "Night City Wire" livestream for the game on June 25, 2020, as a collaboration between CD Projekt and Trigger.
 Hiroyuki Imaishi directed the series, with Masahiko Otsuka and Yoshiki Usa writing scripts, Yoh Yoshinari designing the characters and serving as animation director, Yuto Kaneko and Yusuke Yoshigaki serving as assistant character designers, Hiroyuki Kaneko serving as assistant director, Hiromi Wakabayashi serving as creative director, and Akira Yamaoka serving as the show's composer.
 The anime's opening theme is "This Fffire" by Franz Ferdinand, while its ending theme is "Let You Down" by Dawid Podsiadło.
+A music video for the ending theme was directed by Ilya Kuvshinov and produced by Studio Massket.
 Edgerunners also utilized songs from 2077s in-game radio stations.
 Rosa Walton's song "I Really Want to Stay at Your House" was featured prominently and critically praised.
 Aniplex released the series on a Blu-ray Disc set on May 28, 2025.